statebacked/docs/docs/concepts/machine-instances.md

   instance's `context`.
 This allows you to control the public interface that your machine instances expose while keeping any data you don't put under the `public` key private to your instance.
+- `tags` - an array of tags for the current states
+- `done` - a boolean indicating whether the machine instance has reached a final state

 ### Send an event to a machine instance